Acts 18:18b At Cenchreae he (Paul) had cut his hair, for he was under a vow.

 Why isn’t Paul screaming at the top of his lungs to James and the Council that “the Law of Moses is done away with and abolished”, if supposedly, that’s what he’s been teaching to his churches throughout all of his journeys?
 What a hypocrite!
 Paul, the ‘do as I say and not as I do‘ apostle?!?

 First of all, the Law of Moses is either abolished or it’s not.
 Period.
-How in the world could it be abolished for the nations/gentiles (who never observed the Law of Moses), but not abolished for the Jews?
-If Paul preached that it’s abolished, done away with, null and void throughout his congregations, and then turned right around to keep it himself, then he taught unsound, hypocritical doctrine.
+How in the world could it be abolished for the nations/gentiles (who never observed the Law of Moses in the first place), but not abolished for the Jews?
+If Paul preached that it’s abolished, done away with, null and void throughout his congregations, and then turned right around to keep it himself, then he taught illogical, hypocritical doctrine.

 Secondly, there isn’t a single verse to back up the idea that the Law of Moses is current and valid today for the “believers of Jewish origin”, but abolished for the “believers of gentile origin”.